Blog

 Though it may not be as headline-grabbing, healthcare insurance is another field where automation has proven highly effective in cutting costs and enhancing the customer experience.

 The general information: A healthcare insurer integrated Robotic Process Automation (RPA) to improve how they processed claims involving medical records and billing codes.
-RPA bots streamlined the matching of medical procedures with policy coverage, which previously required hours of manual checks.
+RPA bots streamlined the matching of medical procedures with policy coverage, a process that previously required hours of manual review.

 Results: Claim-processing times dropped by 35%, reducing administrative overhead costs by 25%.
-Additionally, automation allows customer service reps to spend more time on complex cases rather than routine tasks, resulting in better customer care.
+Additionally, automation enables customer service representatives to allocate more time to complex cases, rather than routine tasks, resulting in improved customer care.

 Hypothetical scenario: Imagine a patient filing a reimbursement claim for an ER visit.
 The system extracts details from the uploaded bill, verifies the policy coverage, and calculates out-of-pocket costs automatically.
 Within 24 hours, the patient receives an update that their claim has been processed, showcasing the value of speed and precision.